 The Company, with the Board's oversight, maintains a tight focus on corporate governance and actively monitors new requirements mandated by the Securities and Exchange Commission (the "SEC") and by the New York Stock Exchange ("NYSE") and emerging issues concerning corporate governance and financial disclosure.
-The Company will continue to monitor new developments and adopt changes and institute procedures as appropriate.
+The Company continues to monitor all new developments and regulation, and will adopt changes and institute procedures as appropriate.

-The Board of Directors is committed to sound and effective corporate governance practices.
-Accordingly, the Board of Directors has adopted and documented Corporate Governance Guidelines and Policies of the Board of Directors ("Corporate Governance Guidelines") that provide a system of best practices in the pursuit of superior Board function, communication and transparency.
-The Company believes that the ethical character, integrity and values of the Board of Directors and senior management remain the most important safeguards of good corporate governance at Unitil.
+The Board is committed to sound and effective corporate governance practices.
+Accordingly, the Board has adopted and documented Corporate Governance Guidelines and Policies of the Board ("Corporate Governance Guidelines") that provide a system of best practices in the pursuit of superior Board function, communication and transparency.
+The Company believes that the ethical character, integrity and values of the Board and senior management remain the most important safeguards of good corporate governance at Unitil.

-The Board of Directors has the following standing committees: Audit Committee, Compensation Committee, Executive Committee and Nominating Committee.
+The Board has the following standing committees: Audit Committee, Compensation Committee, Executive Committee and Nominating and Governance Committee.
 Each of these committees has a formal written charter.
-The Corporate Governance Guidelines, as well as the charters for each of the standing committees, are available for review on the Company's website at www.unitil.com/content/investors, and are available in print to any shareholder or other interested party upon request to the Corporate Secretary at 1-800-999-6501 or at the address listed on page 9.
+The Corporate Governance Guidelines, as well as the charters for each of the standing committees, are available for review in the Investor Relations section of the Company's website at www.unitil.com, and are available in print to any shareholder or other interested party upon request to the Corporate Secretary at 1-800-999-6501 or at the address listed on page 1.